johnrm174/model-railway-signalling/PUBLIC_API.md

 To encode a GPIO sensor event you just need to include the item-identifier in a json message and 'publish' this to the MQTT broker on the appropriate topic.
-Note that as these messages relate to transitory events, they should be published to the broker as 'non-retained' messages.
+Note that as these messages relate to transitory events, they should be published to the broker as 'non-retained' messages:
 <pre>
 def publish_gpio_sensor_event(network_identifier:str, node_identifier:str, sensor_id:int):
     item_identifier = node_identifier+"-"+str(sensor_id)